 Following Shabbat services, we gather in the Social Hall for Oneg Shabbat, a warm and relaxed time to spend with friends who feel like family.

-On Shabbat morning, Rabbi Buchen leads a weekly Torah study group, with lively discussion, coffee and bagels.
+On Shabbat morning (second and fourth Saturdays of the month), Rabbi Buchen leads a weekly Torah study group, with lively discussion, coffee and snacks.

 When our young congregants become b’nai mitzvah, a special Shabbat service, including Torah reading, is led by the young person.
 The entire congregation turns out to celebrate this milestone and welcome the b’nai mitzvah to full participation in the rituals of Jewish life.